GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 | GMT_TIME_RESET     | Reset the elapsed time to 0             |
 +--------------------+-----------------------------------------+

+.. _sec-parsopt:

 Presenting and accessing GMT options
 ------------------------------------

-[sec:parsopt] As you develop a program you may need to rely on some of the GMT common options.
+As you develop a program you may need to rely on some of the GMT common options.
 For instance, you may wish to have your program present the ``-R`` option to the user, let GMT handle the parsing, and examine the values.
 You may also wish to encode your own